 - oral dissolution therapy using medications to help dissolve gallstones

 - pain relievers for controlling pain during treatment

-If you have a ruptured gallbladder, surgical removal of your gallbladder will be required.
-Surgery is often used in cases of chronic cholecystitis.
+If you have a ruptured gallbladder, surgical removal of your gallbladder will be necessary.
+Surgery is often the course of action in cases of chronic cholecystitis.
 Today, gallbladder surgery is generally done laparoscopically.
 Your surgeon will make small incisions in your abdomen and insert small surgical tools to perform the surgery.
-In most cases, the surgery can be performed as an outpatient procedure, which means a shorter recovery time.
+In most cases, the surgery is an outpatient procedure, which means a shorter recovery time.

 Your healthcare team will advise you about lifestyle and dietary guidelines that can also improve your condition.

 When treated properly, the long-term outlook is quite good.
-You do not need a gallbladder to live or to digest food.
-If your gallbladder is removed, bile will flow directly from your liver into your small intestine.
+You don’t need a gallbladder to live or to digest food.
+Without your gallbladder, bile will flow directly from your liver into your small intestine.

-If you have had one or more bouts of cholecystitis, speak to your doctor to learn what changes you can make to avoid chronic cholecystitis.
-Ask about dietary guidelines that may include lowering your intake of fat.
+If you’ve had one or more bouts of cholecystitis, speak to your doctor to learn about changes you can make to avoid chronic cholecystitis.
+Ask about dietary guidelines that may include reducing how much fat you eat.
 Regular exercise is often helpful.

 Gallstones are the main cause of cholecystitis.
-If this is what caused your attack, you can lower your risk of developing more gallstones by maintaining a healthy weight.
-If you need to lose weight, take care to do it slowly because rapid weight loss can increase your risk of developing gallstones.
+You can lower your risk of developing more gallstones by maintaining a healthy weight.
+If you need to lose weight, try to do it slowly because rapid weight loss can increase your risk of developing gallstones.